Daya8686/Java-interview-question-random-asked-in-ChatGPT/2nd Set of questions/How would you support multiple payments like credit card and Bitcoin and paypal in your application?.md

 # How would you support multiple payments like credit card and Bitcoin and paypal in your application?
 # Supporting Multiple Payment Methods (Credit Card, Bitcoin, PayPal)

-To support multiple payment methods in an application (Credit Card, Bitcoin, PayPal), you can use the Strategy Design Pattern.
+To support multiple payment methods in an application (Credit Card, Bitcoin, PayPal), you can use the `Strategy Design Pattern`.
 This pattern allows you to encapsulate different payment methods as individual classes, making it easy to add or remove a payment method without changing the code structure significantly.

 ## Example Design:
 1. Create a `PaymentStrategy` interface to define a common method for payment processing.